 I really enjoy these kinds of adventures.
 I love to discover new things on my travels: sitting down in coffee shops and bakeries, poking my head into shops, nosing around in volunteer-run museums.

 The Magazine School, established by the Western Magazine Awards Foundation, called me up to talk about what motivates me to tell stories through writing and photography, and how I go about doing that.
-The online resource includes PowerPoint teaching presentations (also in PDF) for instructors and professors to use in the classroom, copies of the stories to be used for instructional purposes, and interviews with the authors of Western Magazine Awards winners over five years.
+The online resource includes PowerPoint teaching presentations for instructors and professors to use in the classroom, copies of the stories to be used for instructional purposes, and interviews with the authors of Western Magazine Awards winners over five years.